starsy/karabiner-plum-keyboard-settings/README.md

 # karabiner-plum-keyboard-settings
 PLUM/NiZ keyboard is an excellent Electrostatic Capacitive Keyboard, with similar touch and feel like Realforce but much cheaper.
-This is the Karabiner settings for the 84-key keyboard in its model series, to make the keys function close to native Apple Keyboard.
+This is the Karabiner settings for the 84-key keyboard in its model series, to make it functions more similar to a native Apple Keyboard on MacOSX.

 00. The settings will only be applied to the PLUM/NiZ keyboard with 84 keys model.
   - If you need apply it to other models or brands, please refer to the [devicevendordef] and [deviceproductdef] section in the xml file